12 Engagement Ring Cuts and Diamond Shapes Compared

 • Elliptical shape with pointed ends.

-• It creates a slimming effect on the finger.
+• Creates a slimming, lengthening effect on the finger.

-• Provides a larger surface area than other shapes of similar carat weight.
+• Larger face-up surface area than most shapes of similar carat weight.

 7. Emerald Cut Diamond